johanguse/backend-fastapi-sensors/README.md

 ### Things could be improve with extra time aka to-do list.

  - Improve the documentation
+ - Improve CI/CD pipeline.
+Use github action to run the tests before push live
+ - Add more tests
  - Add more endpoints to user like reset password, change password, etc.
  - Add more endpoints to company like add sensors, etc.
  - Add more endpoints to sensor like add data, etc.

 ## 🤖 Tech Stack